SovereignCloudStack/website/_i18n/en/_posts/blog/2023-12-22-scs-r6-enables.md

 In the last year the [documentation page](https://docs.scs.community) came to life and is already very good in being the guide for the first steps into the SCS world.
 Due to the efforts of the SIG Documentation, it is not just a pile of documents but has a solid concept.
 However, for SCS to be understandable more than just awesome docs are needed.
 Collecting feedback from SCS integrators just as much as people and organizations that have their first touchpoint with SCS plays an important role in ensuring SCS is continuously becoming more understandable.
 Furthermore, deployment guides and architectural blueprints will be added.

-For the IaaS reference implementation, a solid test of the existing documentation will be that the SCS lab environment will be built up following that documentation.
+The planned SCS lab environment will be built up following these documentation guidelines (this refers to the IaaS reference implementation).
+This will be a comprehensive examination of the validity and usability of this documentation.

 ### [SCS enables](https://github.com/orgs/SovereignCloudStack/projects/6/views/20)